nayanatara07/DataStructures/README.md

 ## Binary Tree
 - Implementation of a binary tree data structure.

-Feel free to explore the individual folders for detailed implementations and explanations.
+Feel free to explore the individual files for detailed implementations and explanations.